fuuwille/zuord.js/web/docs/introduction.md

   // Other libraries: { h: ["cool"], l: [4, [5, 6]] } (overridden)
   ```

-  For all custom behaviors, see: [Custom Behaviors](#smarter-manipulations--inferences)
+  For all special behaviors, see: [Special Behaviors](#smarter-manipulations--inferences)

 - **Configurable Usage**
   You can adjust these behaviors at runtime using functions and at compile-time using types to suit your specific needs.